vsvale/kappa_k8s_config/docs/theory/airflow.md

 - none_skipped: No upstream task is in a skipped state - that is, all upstream tasks are in a success, failed, or upstream_failed state
 - always: No dependencies at all, run this task at any time

+### Tasks status

+- none: The Task has not yet been queued for execution (its dependencies are not yet met)
+- scheduled: The scheduler has determined the Task’s dependencies are met and it should run
+- queued: The task has been assigned to an Executor and is awaiting a worker
+- running: The task is running on a worker (or on a local/synchronous executor)
+- success: The task finished running without errors
+- shutdown: The task was externally requested to shut down when it was running
+- restarting: The task was externally requested to restart when it was running
+- failed: The task had an error during execution and failed to run
+- skipped: The task was skipped due to branching, LatestOnly, or similar.
+- upstream_failed: An upstream task failed and the Trigger Rule says we needed it
+- up_for_retry: The task failed, but has retry attempts left and will be rescheduled.
+- up_for_reschedule: The task is a Sensor that is in reschedule mode
+- deferred: The task has been deferred to a trigger
+- removed: The task has vanished from the DAG since the run started

+### X-com
+- Cross-communications: push and pull of metadata

 ### [REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html)
 - OpenAPI 3
 - CRUD operation